danielsf/Carom/README.md

 where the output data will be written, and `timing_name` is the name of a file to which information summarizing the wall-time efficiency of Dalex will be written.

+Note: when Dalex exits because it has sampled all of the points you requested, it prints a warning message to `stdout`.
+This is expected and harmless and will be fixed in the near future.
+If an actual error occurs, you will notice that your output and timing files do not reflect the full number of samples you specified by `N`.

 ## Output

 Running Dalex produces two output files.
 The file specified by `out_name` above